 In all cases, we provide a high quality personal service from an experienced Solicitor.
 We charge on a time basis for the work that we actually carry out and our fees do NOT include any element based upon the value of the estate.
-Our fees are based on our hourly rate of £240.00 (£250.00 for a partner) per hour plus VAT (currently 20%).
+Our fees are based on our hourly rate of £240.00 (£250.00 for a partner, and £300.00 for the senior partner John Bays) per hour plus VAT (currently 20%).
 There will be disbursements (that is, out of pocket expenses such as oath fees and the Court probate fee).
 We will estimate how many hours’ work are likely to be needed and therefore we can tell you how much your case is likely to cost (without unforeseen complications).
 A straightforward case involving approximately four hours’ work will cost £960.00 plus VAT of £192.00 plus disbursements; a highly complex case involving some forty to fifty hours’ work will cost between £10,000.00 and £12,000.00 plus VAT of £2,000.00 to £2,400.00 plus disbursements.

 In some cases, there is a question of whether or not the Will is valid or there is a claim against the estate.
 If these cannot easily be resolved, then the case becomes contentious, that is, it is likely to be litigated in Court.
 Litigation is dealt with separately and in the information we have provided here, it is assumed that no litigation is involved.

 No inheritance tax is payable on estates of less than £325,000.00.
 In such cases, a short form inheritance tax return is used (eight pages).
 Where a widow or widower has died, the estate may have a double inheritance tax threshold and in these cases, two short forms are used (twelve pages).
-Where the estate includes property left to children, there is an additional inheritance tax allowance.
+Where the estate includes property left to children, there is an additional inheritance tax allowance of up to £175,000 per deceased parent, depending on the date of death.
 For taxable cases, the long form inheritance tax return is needed (average forty pages).
 In addition, we advise on the inheritance tax position and arrange to pay at least some of the tax before the grant of probate can be obtained.

 How concentrated or spread out are the assets?